-- two jetties, two access trestles (the second likely to be an extension of the first), two loading berths and LNG loading equipment (one jetty and access trestle to be installed in Phase I with provision the second jetty and trestle extension in Phase II) - operation of LNG carriers and other supporting marine traffic along the marine access route between the facility marine terminal and the pilot station at Triple Island. - up to three 7 mtpa liquefaction trains (two to be constructed in Phase I with provision for a third train in Phase II) with a total capacity of up to 21 mtpa. - up to three 180,000 m3 full containment LNG storage tanks (two to be constructed in Phase I with provision of a third in Phase II) - 800 MW power requirements powered by mechanical drive gas turbines and power generation gas turbines - Re-fueling of marine vessels - feed gas receiving equipment including: natural-gas-pipeline receiving infrastructure, metering station, feed gas heater, inlet compression, and pig receiver - acid gas removal unit (AGRU) to remove CO2, H2S - amine regeneration unit to remove CO2 and recondition amine for re-use in the AGRU - dehydration and mercury removal units - nitrogen generation system - compressed air system for utilities and instruments and feed air to nitrogen generation system - vapour recovery, flare and vent systems - storage for refrigerants for the liquefaction process (likely to be Refrigerant storage of 1,600 m of propane and 500 m of & ethane actual refrigerants and quantities to be confirmed during detailed engineering) - chemical storage and related infrastructure for propane, oil drums, heat-transfer fluid, mercury-removal absorbent, ethylene, bulk nitrogen, and treatment chemicals - any other bulk storage systems
+- two jetties, two access trestles (the second likely to be an extension of the first), two loading berths, LNG loading equipment (one jetty and access trestle to be installed in Phase I with provision the second jetty and trestle extension in Phase II), and any auxiliary marine works associated with the Jetty (e.g. bunker facilities and tugboat berths) - operation of LNG carriers and other supporting marine traffic (e.g. tug activities and vessel moorage) along the marine access route between the facility marine terminal and the pilot station at Triple Island - up to three 7 mtpa liquefaction trains (two to be constructed in Phase I with provision for a third train in Phase II) with a total capacity of up to 21 mtpa - up to three 180,000 m3 full containment LNG storage tanks (two to be constructed in Phase I with provision of a third in Phase II) - 800 MW power requirements powered by mechanical drive gas turbines and power generation gas turbines - Re-fueling of marine vessels - feed gas receiving equipment including: natural-gas-pipeline receiving infrastructure, metering station, feed gas heater, inlet compression, and pig receiver - acid gas removal unit (AGRU) to remove CO2, H2S - amine regeneration unit to remove CO2 and recondition amine for re-use in the AGRU - dehydration and mercury removal units - nitrogen generation system - compressed air system for utilities and instruments and feed air to nitrogen generation system - vapour recovery, flare and vent systems - storage for refrigerants for the liquefaction process (likely to be Refrigerant storage of 1,600 m3 of propane and 500 m3 of & ethane - actual refrigerants and quantities to be confirmed during detailed engineering) - chemical storage and related infrastructure for process related substances - any other bulk storage systems